Announced at Faculty Meeting on February 11, 2011

 (1) the department's undergraduate advisor;

 (2) program advisors in each of the separate programs (by default the program coordinator; or his or her designee);

-(3) faculty mentors (with mentoring duties assigned equitably to all tenured or tenure-track members of the department, and to lecturers and senior lecturers serving at their option on an as-needed basis).
+(3) faculty mentors (with mentoring duties assigned equitably to all tenured or tenure-track members of the department, and to Assistant Teaching Professors and Associate Teaching Professors serving at their option on an as-needed basis).

 - Undergraduate Advisor